Cornerstone-OnDemand/modelkit/docs/library/developing_modelkit.md

 This is what an `modelkit.core.model.Asset` is.

+!!! note
-!!! info In fact, it is defined the other way around: `Model`s are `Asset`s with a predict function, and thus `Model` inherits from `Asset`.
+    In fact, it is defined the other way around: `Model`s are `Asset`s with a predict function, and thus `Model` inherits from `Asset`.

+!!! note
-!!! info There are two ways to use a data asset in a `Model`: either load it directly via its configuration and the `_load`, or package it in an `Asset` and use the deserialized object via model dependencies.
+    There are two ways to use a data asset in a `Model`: either load it directly via its configuration and the `_load`, or package it in an `Asset` and use the deserialized object via model dependencies.

 ### Asset file override for debugging